Sheepolution/step/README.md

 ### Once

-If you create a new timer with `step.after()` the timer will return true on the frame the timer reaches its set time.
+If you create a new timer with `step.once()` the timer will return true on the frame the timer reaches its set time.
 After that it will return false and the timer needs to be manually [reset](#reset).

 ```lua
 timer = step.once(3)